-Following the gallery’s first collaboration with the Russian artist, which saw the release of the wonderfully betentacled XVII, Old Friend constitutes the second outing of gallery and artist and, in-so-doing, provides a perfect companion piece to their first release.
+Following the gallery’s first collaboration with the Russian artist, which saw the release of the wonderfully betentacled XVII, Old Friend constitutes the second outing of the gallery and artist and, in so doing, provides a perfect companion piece to their first release.

 This new artwork is instantly recognisable as the work of Solyaev.
 If you have ever scrolled his Instagram feed, you’ll know his work for the organic, rippling nature of his characters, always emerging from pitch blackness.

 This sense of emerging is not as if from a distance, but more as if Solyaev’s characters were submerged, grew organically beneath the surface of some inky-black pool, and then woke and rose, fully formed, to taste the air.

 Complex images of the artist’s imagination, given body and form — they are shapes at once strangely recognisable and wholly unusual.

 It is worth considering the artist’s bio, penned on the Black Dragon Press website.
 It reads Russia.
 Moscow.
 Dark.
 Love.
 Sex.
 Death.
 Bees.
 Black.
 Decadence.
 Horsetail.
 IV.

 There is an excitement, when viewing the art, in attempting to decipher the enigma that is Ivan Solyaev.